calacirya/Hearth/docs/index.md

 layout: default
 ---

-# {{ page.title }}

-A simple writer with dynamic highlighting for Github-flavored markdown, made with [:electron:](https://electronjs.org/) and :heart:.
+A simple writer with dynamic highlighting for Github-flavored markdown, made with [Electron](https://electronjs.org/) and :heart:.

-## Contributing

-1. Fork it!
-2. Create your feature branch: `git checkout -b my-new-feature`
-3. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request :tada:

 ## Installing